-- (1) Close the Complaint or Report.
-OIR may close the Complaint or Report when: (i) the allegations, if proven, would not constitute a violation of a Covered Policy; (ii) the allegations lack sufficient detail upon which to base a decision about how to resolve the Complaint/Report; (iii) the Respondent is not affiliated with the university or subject to a Covered Policy; (iv) the Reporter or Complainant is unknown or unresponsive; (v) a Title IX Formal Complaint is dismissed; (vi) the allegations fall outside of the 300-day filing window (Section 3.1.2); (vii) the allegations were the subject of a previous Alternative Resolution or Investigation and no new information has been presented to OIR; (viii) OIR concludes that the Complaint or Report is completely resolved by Referral (see paragraph (2) below) to another university unit; or as otherwise deemed appropriate by the Executive Director of OIR. - (2) Refer the Complaint or Report.
-OIR may refer the Complaint or Report (or any portion thereof) to another university unit when the Complaint or Report: (i) does not involve an allegation of misconduct that falls under a Covered Policy but the allegations may warrant investigation, consideration, or other action by another university unit; or (ii) alleges misconduct by a person who is a university student (in which case the Complaint or Report will be referred to the Office of Student Conduct and Community Standards).
+(1) Close the Complaint or Report.
+OIR may close the Complaint or Report when: (i) the allegations, if proven, would not constitute a violation of a Covered Policy; (ii) the allegations lack sufficient detail upon which to base a decision about how to resolve the Complaint/Report; (iii) the Complaint/Report lacks alleged facts sufficient to, if proven, support a finding of a violation of a Covered Policy; (iv) the Respondent is not affiliated with the university or subject to a Covered Policy; (v) the Reporter or Complainant is unknown or unresponsive; (vi) a Title IX Formal Complaint is dismissed; (vii) the allegations fall outside of the 300-day filing window (Section 3.1.2); (viii) the allegations were the subject of a previous OIR process (e.g., Intake Review; Referral; Alternative Resolution; Investigation) and no new information has been presented to OIR; (ix) OIR concludes that the Complaint or Report is completely resolved by Referral (see paragraph (2) below) to another university unit; or (x) as otherwise deemed appropriate by the Executive Director of OIR.

-- (3) Investigate the Complaint or Report.
+- (2) Refer the Complaint or Report.
+OIR may refer the Complaint or Report (or any portion thereof) to another university unit when the Complaint or Report: (i) does not involve an allegation of misconduct that falls under a Covered Policy but the allegations may warrant investigation, consideration, or other action by another university unit; or (ii) alleges misconduct by a person who is a university student (in which case the Complaint or Report will be referred to Student Conduct and Community Standards). - (3) Investigate the Complaint or Report.
 OIR may initiate an Investigation with notice to the Complainant and the Respondent when the Complaint or Report alleges conduct that, if established by a Preponderance of the Evidence, would violate a Covered Policy.
 OIR may initiate an Investigation, with or without a participating Complainant, when an Investigation is required by law or university policy or is necessary based on the university's commitment to fostering a safe and non-discriminatory living, learning, and working environment.
 When evaluating whether to initiate an Investigation, OIR will consider a range of factors, including (without limitation): - Any risk of additional or ongoing violations of university policy; - Any indication of a pattern or history of noncompliance with university policy; - Any threat of further noncompliance with university policy; - The nature and scope of the alleged violation(s) of university policy; - Any indication of a health and/or safety risk to a Complainant or other campus community member (e.g., staff, student, faculty member, affiliate); - Whether OIR can pursue an Investigation without the participation of the Complainant (e.g., whether there are other available means of obtaining relevant evidence); - Whether the allegations indicate a continuing effect on the university's education programs, activities, and/or employment settings if not addressed; and/or - The university's commitment to fostering a safe and non-discriminatory campus environment.

-If OIR determines that a Complaint or Report should be Closed or Referred, OIR will send a memorandum to the Complainant and Respondent (if interviewed during the Intake Review and/or otherwise notified by OIR) that includes a concise summary of both the Relevant Evidence and the rationale for OIR's determination.
+If OIR determines that a Complaint or Report should be Closed or Referred, OIR will send a memorandum to the Complainant and Respondent (if interviewed during the Intake Review and/or otherwise notified by OIR) that includes a concise summary of both the allegations and the rationale for OIR's determination.
+If OIR offers or provides any non-investigative assistance in response to the Complaint or Report, OIR will include a brief overview of such assistance in the memorandum.
 Complaints and Reports closed prior to Investigation may be re-opened if additional information is later available and the matter still falls within the 300 calendar day limitations period.